 When the time to prepare for March 15th worship arrived however, I saw that streaming worship was going to be necessary.
-I started reading everything that I could in the Lutheran Communicators group on Facebook, I watched every YouTube video I could, and I played around
+I started reading everything that I could in the Lutheran Communicators group on Facebook, I watched every YouTube video I could, and I played around with test "live streams" trying to check camera angles and lighting.

 I also started to think through what it meant to be communicating through a camera instead of with an in-person congregation.
-I reached out to Rev. Cris Escher, a phenomenal pastor in our District with some real gifts in technology
+I reached out to Rev. Cris Escher, a phenomenal pastor in our District with some real gifts in technology and communication and he helped me think through quite a bit of this.